BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

 waiting on external operations---for example, Internet requests.
 In this situation it's not so much the number of processors you have but that they are stuck waiting on one thing when they might be working on something else.
-In fact, you can make much better use of just a single processor by allowing it to jump from a place where it is waiting (*blocked*) to somewhere it can do some useful work.
+In fact, you can make much better use of a single processor by allowing it to jump from a place where it is waiting (*blocked*) to somewhere it can do some useful work.
 The Python 3.6 Asyncio and coroutines are targeted to this exact problem, and we'll spend the chapter exploring this strategy.